xAlexV/mvx-winter-coding-challenge-2024/smart-contract/citizen-nft-minting-sc-info.md

-# Citizen NFT Minting Smart Contract
+# Citizen NFT Minting and Upgrade Smart Contract

 ## Overview

 This smart contract enables users to mint a "CITIZEN" NFT by burning required resources (`WOOD` and `FOOD` tokens).
-Users must claim the NFT after 1 hour of submitting a mint request.
-The contract ensures that resources are burned and that the claim process is securely timed.
+Additionally, it allows users to upgrade the "CITIZEN" NFT to a "SOLDIER" NFT by burning `GOLD` and `ORE` tokens.
+Both processes involve validation, token burning, and timed claim mechanisms to ensure secure and transparent operations.

 ---